berubejd/mod-playerbots-characters/README.md

 Start playing, chat with your characters, discuss anything you like, build relationships and enjoy the game.

 > [!NOTE]
 > Depending on the model you are using, your mileage may vary.
-Do regular backups with `modules/mod-playerbots-characters/tools/pbc_backup.sh` and adjust things as needed in the database (followed by `.chars reload` command).
-Two other helper tools (`pbc_info.sh` and `pbc_history.sh`) may also help with tracking what's going on.
+Do regular backups with `modules/mod-playerbots-characters/tools/pbc_backup.sh` and adjust things as needed either in the database (followed by `.chars reload` command) or via the included web interface.
+There are also two helper tools (`pbc_info.sh` and `pbc_history.sh`) which might help with tracking what's going on.

 ### API & Web App